 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 Significant factors considered by us in estimating the probability of the realization of deferred tax assets include expectations of future earnings and taxable income, as well as application of tax laws in the jurisdictions in which we operate.
-A valuation allowance is provided when we determine that it is "more likely than not" that a portion of a deferred tax asset will not be realized.
-Our deferred tax positions may change if our estimates regarding future realization of deferred tax assets were to change.
+A valuation allowance is provided when we determine that it is "more likely than not" that a portion of a deferred tax assets were to change.